aaditya-01-28/court-data-fetcher/README.md

 1. Masking the browser's user-agent.
 2. Using `selenium-stealth` to patch the standard driver.
 3. Switching to `undetected-chromedriver`, a specialized library designed to evade bot detection.

-Despite these efforts, the protection remained effective.
-Ultimately, the website became completely unavailable, serving a "File not found." error even to regular browsers.
-As per the internship guidelines to **"document blockers in the README rather than ghosting,"** this issue is documented as the project's primary impediment.